pmeth/PaymentSuiteDocs/developing_platform.rst

                 route: payment_failed
                 order_append: false

-..note:: It is important to understand the motivation of configuration items.
+.. note:: It is important to understand the motivation of configuration items.
          You only have to define elements unchanged at project level and environment-level writable.
 Pay dependent elements are placed along PaymentBridge as we will see later.